Tournament Selection, Seeding, Placement, and Bracketology

 Initial Tournament Placement

 There are four regionals.
-This year they:
+For 2014 they are:

 -- East: Bridgeport, CT hosted by Yale.